What is Viventium

 -

-Agentic autonomy — Chat alone cannot do real work.
-GlassHive gives you sandboxed environments where AI workers (Claude Code, OpenClaw, Codex) can work on projects simultaneously while you sleep.
+Agentic autonomy with visibility - Chat alone cannot do real work.
+GlassHive gives AI workers persistent workspaces you can watch, steer, pause, resume, or take over.

 What The Docs Cover